shshetudev/hands_on_aws/README.md

   - Transit Gateway
   - NAT Gateway

+### What is NAT Gateway?

+- NAT: Network Access Translation
+- We can use it so that, instance of a private subnet can connect to serivces outside the vpc, but external services can not connect to this instance.
+- We need to create the NAT gateway in public subnet.
+- So, we can connect our private subnet route table to the NAT gateway, so that services in the private subnet can connect to the services outside vpc.
+- So, our private EC2 instance using private subnet's route table, can reach out to the NAT gateway in the public subnet and use the internet.

 ### What is Route table?

-- We need to allow our route table on our public subnet, to route out to the internet
+- We need to allow our route table on our public subnet, to route out to the internet.
-- We need to create two route tables: public and private to associate and route out the subnets
+- We need to create two route tables: public and private to associate and route out the subnets.
-- After creating the route tables we need to associate them to different subnets
+- After creating the route tables we need to associate them to different subnets.
 - After the associating them with subnets, we need to route out the public route table to the internet
 - In the Edit routes section:
   - 10.0.0.0/16 means: All of ip addresses can talk to each other and subnets can talk to subnets.